ooni/probe-cli/docs/design/dd-003-step-by-step.md

 }
 ```

-However, due to the nature of the type we're wrapping, even in this
+However, even in this
-simplified scenario there's a subtle catch that leads to less than
+simplified scenario, a fine catch leads to less than
 optimal data collection.
-In this method, the address parameter contains
+The address parameter contains
 an IP address because our wrapper is part of a chain of model.Dialer
 decorators and is inserted in a point in this chain after we have
 resolved a domain to IP addresses.
 However, it would be much more